rsmusllp/king-phisher/docs/source/client/configuration.rst

 within the client's user interface.

 .. note::
-   The King Phisher client will over write its configuration file when it exits to store the latest values.
+   The King Phisher client will overwrite its configuration file when it exits to store the latest values.
 This means that the client should not be running when the configuration file is being manually edited so the changes are not overwritten.